Contact a Legislator

 - Make the actuarially recommended payment to the state pension funds.
 The Plan 1 pension fund is underfunded due to past skipped payments by the State.

-- Restore the Medicare Eligible Health Care Subsidy to the full $183 per month.
-The Legislature lowered it to $150 in 2011.
-The 2019 House Budget Proposal would achieve this goal.
+- Maintain the Medicare Eligible Health Care Subsidy at the full $183 per month.

 - Maintain the PERS/TRS 2 defined benefit retirement plan for future school employees.